gbmhunter/MString/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.9.1.0 2014-08-22 Renamed 'String::cStringPtr' to 'String::cStr', which is faster to type and drops the pointer qualification as this is implicit, closes #24. v1.9.0.0 2014-08-22 Added 'String::Trim()' method which can be used to trim characters from the beginning/end of the string (including whitespace, which is what it does by default), and added associated unit tests, closes #35. v1.8.0.0 2014-08-22 Added overload for subscript operator, providing access to the individual chars in the string, and added associated unit tests, closes #36.
+v1.9.2.0 2014-08-22 Added compount assignment operator overload ('+=') for String class, closes #34.
+Modified the '+' overload so that chaining is supported, added associated unit tests, closes #37. v1.9.1.0 2014-08-22 Renamed 'String::cStringPtr' to 'String::cStr', which is faster to type and drops the pointer qualification as this is implicit, closes #24. v1.9.0.0 2014-08-22 Added 'String::Trim()' method which can be used to trim characters from the beginning/end of the string (including whitespace, which is what it does by default), and added associated unit tests, closes #35. v1.8.0.0 2014-08-22 Added overload for subscript operator, providing access to the individual chars in the string, and added associated unit tests, closes #36.